Skip to Content

 -Loading trucks requires some physical work.
 You’ll be on your feet for long hours.
 Some of the shifts are morning and evening, but there may also be a shift that will start at 2am.
 Even then, you’ll be exposed to the grit and dust.
 You’ll also have to sort packages before they get loaded onto the truck.
 If you’re up for it, you can earn up to $13 an hour.
 This is the average for a UPS unloader, and the pay ranges from $5 an hour to $18 an hour.
 You’ll find the schedule you’re comfortable with, as long as you have the physical stamina.

-READ ALSO: How Long is the Hose on a Propane Truck?
+READ ALSO: How Tall is a 15 Ft Uhaul Truck?

 What Does a Loader Do at UPS?